DIY Post and Beam Gazebo. Plans available for download in PDF Format.

 In this the last part of our Pavilion Construction, we’ll finish the roofing.

-Part 3 – Roofing the Timber Frame Gazebo
+Part 3 – Roofing the Post and Beam Gazebo

 Strapping made from one by eights is then screwed to the top of the rafters.